-Alpha Bank's presence in South Eastern Europe
+Alpha Bank's Presence in South Eastern Europe

-A significant factor reinforcing the presence of Greek firms in Southeastern Europe is the improvement in their economic and political situation.
-The advancement of important structural reforms in conjunction with the application of sound reconstruction and development programmes, contribute to the attainment of positive rates of economic growth and reinforce demand for financial services, rendering such countries very attractive to Greek banks.
+A significant factor reinforcing the presence of Greek firms in South-Eastern Europe is the improvement in the economic and political situation in the region.
+The advancement of important structural reforms in conjunction with the application of sound reconstruction and development programmes, contributes to the attainment of positive rates of economic growth and reinforces demand for financial services, rendering such countries very attractive to Greek banks.
 These factors have encouraged the Bank to keep strengthening its presence in the region.
-Currently, four branches operate in Albania and one in Bulgaria, and the commencement of the operations of the Bank's first branch in Yugoslavia took place in 2002.
+Currently, seven branches operate in Albania and one in Bulgaria, and the commencement of the operations of the Bank's first branch in Yugoslavia took place in 2002.
 Group banks operate in Romania and in FYROM.
-The size and strong financial base of the Bank, in conjunction with its flexible structure, the high level of its technology infrastructure and its knowledge of economic, social and cultural conditions in these countries, allow it to expand the range of its activities while monitoring developments.
+The size and strong financial base of the Bank, in conjunction with its flexible structure, the high level of its technological infrastructure and its knowledge of economic, social and cultural conditions in these countries, allow it to expand the range of its activities whilst monitoring developments.

 Branches in Albania: The Bank's first branch in Albania commenced operations in Tirana in January 1998.
 Currently three more branches operate in Durres, Elbassan and Gjirokaster.
-In the context of dealing with the increasing competition and offering the best possible service to its clients, a branch will also be opened in Berati in 2002, and two more are planned for Aulona and Fieri.
-The Bank's branch network in Albania is financing some of the most important business enterprises in the country and maintains the largest loan portfolio among all banks operating there.
-No defaults have occurred as at 30th September, 2002.
+In the context of dealing with the increasing competition and with offering the best possible service to its clients, three more branches were opened in Berati, Aulona and Fieri during the course of 2002.
+The Bank's branch network in Albania is financing some of the most important business enterprises in the country and maintains the largest loan portfolio amongst all the banks operating there.
+No defaults in this portfolio have occurred as of 31st December, 2002.